Transgender Health Services

 - procedures to enhance the appearance to more closely match the desired gender.

-What is the process if I want gender reassignment surgery?
+What is the process if I want gender-confirming surgery?

 What procedures are covered?